ItsNiklas/domjudge-docker/README.md

     $ docker logs judgedaemonX

-For more information, see the very helpful [DOMjudge docs](https://www.domjudge.org/docs/manual/), try to find help in the soure code, or ask me.
+For more information, see the very helpful [DOMjudge docs](https://www.domjudge.org/docs/manual/), try to find help in the source code, or ask me.

 # Credits